 "MOONLIGHT DRIVE": TWO YEARS OF TRANSFORMATION

-This feature will disappear in the final version of "Moonlight Drive", but the connection with some of the Rhythm and Blues tunes that had inspired countless British and American bands in the early 1960s is evident here.
+This feature will be removed from the final version of "Moonlight Drive", but the connection with the Rhythm and Blues pieces that inspired countless British and American bands in the early 1960s is evident here.
+One example is "Walkin' The Dog", a Rufus Thomas song from 1963 (link here) that was popularized by The Rolling Stones in 1964 and also covered by the Sonics in 1965.

 P.S.: My book "The Doors Through Strange Days"- The most comprehensive journey ever made through The Doors' second LP, is out and available on Amazon.com, uk, mx, ca, etc.